r-lind/executor/README.md

 cmake ..
 cmake --build .
 ```

+If you want to build executor with 24-bit addressing, use
+`cmake .. -DTWENTYFOUR=YES` instead of the regular `cmake ..` command.
+Note that
+this will limit you to about 4MB of emulated RAM and break PowerPC support.

 When `./build/src/executor` is first invoked, it will automatically install its
 fake Mac system file and the `Browser` finder replacement to `~/.executor/`, so